wgsl-tooling-wg/wesl-spec/Imports.md

 When, during parsing of imported modules, we encounter an extension or a global diagnostic filter, we check if the main module enables it, or sets the filter.
 If yes, everything is fine.
 If not, we throw an error.

+(In naga-oil entrypoints are lowered to normal functions.
+Not clear we should preserve that, it's against the spec, but noting current behaviour that is being used in the wild.)

 ## Preserved items